chris-stytch/pages-plugins/packages/graphql/README.md

 # GraphQL

-This GraphQL plugin creates a GraphQL server which can respond to `application/json` and `application/graphql` `POST` requests.
+This GraphQL Plugin creates a GraphQL server which can respond to `application/json` and `application/graphql` `POST` requests.
 It responds with [the GraphQL Playground](https://github.com/graphql/graphql-playground) for `GET` requests.

 ## Installation